Drmzxyz/LoginSystemAddon/README.md

 #

-## Getting Started!
+# Getting Started!

-# Installation:
+## Installation:

 1. Download the add-on.
 2. Upload the add-on onto your minecraft.
-3. Activate both resources and behavior pack on your world settings.
+3. Activate behavior pack on your world settings.
 4. Enable `Beta APIS` in your experimental world settings.
+5. Enjoy.

 #

-## Usage
+# Usage

-# Permission:
+## Permission:

 1. Add a tag to the players you want to get access to use the command of this add-on with the following tags: